bmd1905/EasyMLOps/README.md

 #### 📉 Prometheus and Grafana

-To see the Ray Cluster information, you can go to `localhost:3009` and you should see the Grafana dashboard.
+To see the Ray Cluster information, you can go to `localhost:3009` (user/password: `admin:admin`) and you should see the Grafana dashboard.

 ![Grafana](./docs/images/grafana.jpg)